 Complete guide to the ChargePlace Scotland charging network

 The ChargePlace Scotland charging network consists of over 1,000 electric-vehicle charging points across Scotland.
-A variety of slow and fast chargers are spread around the country, making it perfectly possible to cross the nation on electric power.
+A variety of slow and fast chargers are spread around the country, making it perfectly possible to cross the UK's most northerly nation on electric power.

 The network is funded by the Scottish Government, which has awarded grants to local authorities and organisations for the purpose of installing chargers.
 The network is run by – and is a part of – the UK-wide ChargeYourCar (CYC) network.

 Those that receive funding for a ChargePlace Scotland charger are known as ‘hosts’: they are responsible for maintaining their charging points, and they can set and collect charging fees if they wish.

 Lots of the charging points on the ChargePlace Scotland network are owned by businesses and destinations – such as hotels and shopping centres – which means their main incentive is to attract your custom.
 Chargers at these locations are often free to use.

 In the 2020 Driver Power survey of UK charging-point providers, ChargePlace Scotland was ranked third out of 10 charging network operators by electric-car owners.
 Respondents rated its charging facilities as good value and easy to use.

 Charging on the ChargePlace Scotland network

 To use the ChargePlace Scotland network, you’ll need to sign up for an access card online at the network's website.
 You can do this on a computer on a smartphone’s web browser, however there's no dedicated app, as is the case with some other networks.

 After you’ve filled in your details, you then need to register a debit or credit card.
 You need this to pay for the Radio Frequency Identification (RFID) card required to access the network: this costs £20 per year.